galdebert/blog/content/posts/remark-1/index.md

 - can be opened locally in your browser
 - can be hosted online
-- we also put css and javascript in a common file, so

 Now you can start [looking into](https://github.com/gnab/remark/wiki) how to layout your slides using the remark markdown-like syntax.